UK Data Service series record for:

 Variable lists and PDF user guides (including questionnaires) are freely available in the documentation on each survey’s catalogue page.
 There is a list of surveys in the DATA ACCESS section of this webpage.

-The data are available at the level of Government Office Region in the End User Licence version of this dataset.
+The data are available at the level of Government Office Region in this dataset.

 Yes.
 There is a household weight and a non-proxy weight provided solely for analysis of the sexual identity question on the IHS.
 For further information about weights in the IHS see the user guides in the documentation on the catalogue page for each survey.